-Ignoring the AIRBAG Warning Light in your instrument panel could mean you won't have the airbags to protect you in a collision.
-If the light does not come on, stays on after you start the vehicle, or if it comes on as you drive, have the airbag system checked right away. • The Driver and Front Passenger Airbag/Inflator Units are located in the center of the steering wheel and the passenger side of the instrument panel.
+The Driver and Passenger Airbag/Inflator Units are located in the center of the steering wheel and the right side of the instrument panel.
 When the ORC detects a collision requiring the airbags, it signals the inflator units.
-A large quantity of nontoxic gas is generated to inflate the front airbags.
-Different airbag inflation rates may be possible based on collision severity.
-The steering wheel hub trim cover, and the upper passenger side of the instrument panel separate and fold out of the way, as the bags inflate to their full size.
+A large quantity of non-toxic gas is generated to inflate the Advanced Front Airbags.
+Different airbag inflation rates are possible, based on the collision type and severity.
+The steering wheel hub trim cover and the upper right side of the instrument panel separate and fold out 9 of the way as the bags inflate to their full size.
 The bags fully inflate in about 50 to 70 milliseconds.
-This is about half of the time that it takes to blink your eyes.
+This is about half of the time it takes to blink your eyes.
 The bags then quickly deflate while helping to restrain the driver and front passenger.

-The driver's front airbag gas is vented through vent holes in the sides of the airbag.
-The passenger's front airbag gas is vented through vent holes in the sides of the airbag.
+The driver front airbag gas is vented through the vent holes in the sides of the airbag.
+The passenger front airbag gas is vented through the vent holes in the sides of the airbag.
 In this way, the airbags do not interfere with your control of the vehicle.